 Contacting Michael Roper

 Contacting Michael Roper used to be impossible.
 Emails were never returned, phone calls never answered, voice mails never returned and letters never acknolwedged or returned.
-Following complaints to the Legal Services Commisioner about this conduct, Michael Roper recently set up a new phone number and employed an office manager.
-His office manager Jennifer Smith can be contacted on (02) 9553-4467 or email email@example.com
+Following complaints to the Legal Services Commissioner about this conduct, Michael Roper recently set up a new phone number and employed an office manager.
+His office manager Jennifer Smith can be contacted on (02) 9553-4467 or email firstname.lastname@example.org

 Disclaimer: the author of this website is not a lawyer and this site does not constitute legal advice.